 - .
 Known active uncontrolled or symptomatic brain metastases.
 Patients with a history of such metastases that have been treated and are stable ≥28 days may be enrolled.
 Patients with no steroid use for at least 2 weeks prior to the time of enrollment are permitted.

 - .
 Failed to respond to the most recent dose of Abraxane and must have been received at least 12 months prior to starting treatment.(combination arm only)

 - .
 Greater than Grade 1 neuropathy (combination arm only)

 - University of California Irvine Medical Center (UCIMC) - Chao Family Comprehensive Cancer Center

 - Parajuli Ritesh, MD

-Assistant Health Sciences Professor, Medicine.
-Authored (or co-authored) 10 research publications.
+Associate Clinical Professor, Medicine, School of Medicine.
+Authored (or co-authored) 12 research publications